fc63/UC63Sort/README.md

 However, this is quite difficult to achieve.

 For example, for a RUN size of 64; the square of 64 is 1,048,576.
-So, if your array size is less than 1,048,576, the algorithm maintains O(n log n) performance even with RUN = 64.
-However, when the array size is 1,048,576 or larger, the O(n^2) effect of insertionSort becomes more significant for this size.
+So, if your array size is less than 1,048,576, the instertion sort algorithm maintains O(u log u) performance even with RUN = 64.
+However, when the array size is 1,048,576 or larger and all elements are unique (so n = u), the O(n^2) effect of insertionSort becomes more significant for this size.